ruttyj/Heroku-Sandbox/README.md

 # What is this?

 This is my little heroku playground.
 It is still just a sandbox for some experimental features.
 Thought it would be cool to have a web based version of windows with some small apps.
+[Online Instance](https://aqueous-oasis-77174.herokuapp.com/)

 ![Screenshot](https://raw.githubusercontent.com/ruttyj/heroku-sandbox/main/docs/screenshot_2021-08-11.png)

 # Features